 Western Australian rainfall outlook

-The chances of exceeding median rainfall during autumn are 60 to 70% in western parts of Western Australia.
-For every ten autumn outlooks with similar odds to these, about six or seven would be expected to be above average over these areas, while about three or four of them would be expected to result in below-average rainfall.
+The chances of exceeding the median rainfall are 60 to 70% over western and southern WA.
+For every ten autumn outlooks with similar odds to these, about six to seven of them would result in above-average rainfall over these areas, while about three to four would be below average.

 How accurate is the outlook?